Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 Next to ready to use maps they publish their tool chain, too.
 With the tool chain you can produce your own OSM based maps for any region.

 Still the best place to look for DEM data is [VIEWFINDER PANORAMAS](http://www.viewfinderpanoramas.org/).
+For Europe the EEA offers [DEM files with quite good resolution](http://www.eea.europa.eu/data-and-maps/data/eu-dem).